SwedbankPay/developer.swedbankpay.com/modules-sdks/mobile-sdk/merchant-backend.md

 {% include alert.html type="warning" icon="warning" header="Unsupported"
 body=disclaimer %}

-{% include jumbotron.html body="To use the **Swedbank Pay Mobile SDK**, you must have a backend server hosting the Mobile SDK API." %}

 The Mobile SDK Merchant Backend API contains a total of five endpoints, three of which have statically defined paths.
 An OpenAPI specification is [available][swagger].
 (It may be easier to view it in the [Swagger Editor][swagger-editor].)